 From the Bukit Timah Visitor Centre, it is only a short stroll to the viewpoint of the Hindhede Quarry Lake.
 It is quite beautiful due to the rocky cliffs and their reflections on the water, an unexpected sight in Singapore.
 From there you wind your way back to the main road again, this time heading onto the Rail Corridor.

 The most beautiful section of the Rail Corridor, in our opinion, is the part that crosses through Clementi Forest.
-You enter the forest about 1.5 kilometers from Bukit Timah.
+You enter the forest about 1.5 kilometres from Bukit Timah.

 The rainforest of Bukit Timah Hill can be a bit oppressive since you don’t have any views.
 Clementi Forest around the Rail Corridor is open and spacious and you see all the impressive trees and treetops.
 There are many interesting birds flying from tree to tree and no noisy traffic to distract from the serene environment.